LHNCBC/loinc-equivalence-classes/README.txt

 SQL Server Native Client (which uses Windows Integrated Authentication), and proceed with the import.

-New Approach (used for classes ABXBACT, ALLERGY, CELLMARK, CHEM, DRUG/TOX, and MICRO):
+New Approach (used for classes ABXBACT, ALLERGY, CELLMARK, COAG, CHEM, DRUG/TOX, and MICRO):
 To try to reduce the work, and also to not rely on a fixed (and outdated) set of LOINC Parts, a new approach is being developed.
 Currently this still relies on some of the stored procedures in common_t.sql, so those need to